-Definition Lateral Thinking.
-Description.
+Definition Lateral Thinking?
+Meaning.

-Lateral thinking is a creative, fresh approach to problem solving and to thinking in general by approaching problems indirectly at multiple, diverse and unorthodox angles instead of concentrating on one approach at length.
+LT is a creative, fresh approach to problem solving and to thinking in general by approaching problems indirectly at multiple, diverse and unorthodox angles instead of concentrating on one approach at length.
 Trying harder in the same direction using the same approach is less useful as changing the direction and/or the approach.

-Lateral Thinking is about reasoning that is not immediately obvious
+LT is about reasoning that is not immediately obvious

 and about ideas that may not be obtainable by using only traditional step-by-step